Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 Another common stop on a Caye Caulker snorkeling tour is to feed the tarpons (big fish) and frigates (birds) with fish.
 Both of these make for great photos and videos.

-Let’s recap on what’s normally included in your tour price.
-Fins, snorkel, mask, life jacket and lunch as a minimum.
-Then, you may also get fruit juice, water and fresh fruit – you should check this in advance.
+Let’s recap what’s normally included in your tour price.
+Fins, snorkel, mask, life jacket, and lunch (full day tours only).
+Then, you may also get fruit juice, water, and fresh fruit – you should check this in advance.

 Additionally, you’ll need to bring the following:

-• Swimwear.
+• 👙 Swimwear.
 Arrive wearing it, as there won’t be anywhere to get changed.
 For women, a swimsuit is great to avoid having to adjust your bikini regularly.
-A long-sleeved, sun-protective swim top is also great if you have one to avoid sunburn and keep cool.
-For men, swim shorts are fine, but an additional t-shirt or sports top is great for avoiding sunburn.
+A long-sleeved, sun-protective swim top or rash guard is also great to avoid sunburn and keep cool.
+For men, swim shorts are fine, but an additional T-shirt or sports top is great for avoiding sunburn.

 A nurse shark across the image with shadows from the wave across it's brown body